There are two types of fields available for display on your search pages - basic fields and advanced fields.

 - Advanced Fields display underneath the Search and Reset buttons on your search pages and include all additional search fields available from your MLS.
 These fields can include Area, Subdivision, Waterfront, Foreclosure, or a number of other things.

-To customize the display of the advanced fields on your IDX search pages, click Designs in the main menu, and Pages in the submenu.
+To customize the display of the advanced fields on your IDX search pages, click Design in the main menu, Website in the submenu, then Page Templates.

 Here, you will see a list of all IDX page links available to you.
 Your Search Pages are grouped together at the top of this list.
 Find the search page you would like to customize, and click "Fields" under the Customize column.
 (Since there are no Advanced Fields on the Address search or Listing ID search there is no "Fields" link for those pages.)
 The page titles can be customized, so don't worry if your screen doesn't show the same page options as this screenshot.